 There’s a vibration motor inside, which you can use to remind yourself about in-game cues.
 The vibration patterns are customizable, meaning you can take it to the next level.
 SteelSeries’ software allows its hardware to track in-game events so you can set your vibration motor to let you know whenever your health is down to a certain percentage or when one of your spells comes off cooldown.

 The mouse’s TrueMove 3 sensor offers one-to-one tracking and caps at 12,000 DPI.
-SteelSeries claims the mouse’s tracking rate is around 350 on SteelSeries QcK surfaces, but you’re likely to get similar rates on any gaming-grade mouse pad.
+SteelSeries claims the mouse’s tracking speed is around 350 IPS on SteelSeries QcK surfaces, but you’re likely to get similar rates on any gaming-grade mouse pad.

 SteelSeries ties the knot with the industry-standard one-millisecond response time, and there are a total of seven customizable buttons around the mouse.